What to know about Hurricane Milton as it churns toward Florida's Gulf Coast

 Traffic was thick as people fled the Tampa area ahead of Milton.
 As they evacuated, crews along the coast hurried to clear Helene's debris so that Milton doesn't turn it into dangerous projectiles.

-National Hurricane Center forecasters warned that Milton is “expected to be a dangerous major hurricane” when it reaches the Florida coast.
+National Hurricane Center forecasters warned Milton is “expected to be a dangerous major hurricane” when it reaches Florida's coast.

 Follow The Associated Press' coverage of tropical weather at https://apnews.com/hub/weather.